Talk the talk

 These are considered part of the property on signing the “Contract of Sale” and should be in place on settlement unless otherwise specified in the contract.

 Foreclosure: When, despite every effort, the lender has no option but to invoke its contractual authority to take possession of the asset that has been lodge as collateral, normally the property.

-Holding Deposit: An amount of money paid by a buyer and placed in trust as evidence of their intention to purchase.
+Holding Deposit: An amount of money normally accompanied by a contract or letter of intent, paid by a buyer and placed in trust as evidence of their intention to purchase.
 This is normally restricted to 10% more could be seen as entering into a stage payment scheme.
 This could be to withdraw the property from the market or to give the buyer time to arrange further funds.

 Improvements: Anything that is built on the land, for example the house.

 Instruct: Give authority to another person e.g. Solicitor, agent, friend, to act on your behalf.

 Inventory: Is a list of items that are present on inspection at a given date and time.

 Legal fees: Monies paid for legal work completed by Solicitor or Conveyance agent.